Local infiltration analgesia (LIA) in endoprosthetics: Pain-free mobility after hip and knee replacement

 C. Improved mobility

-• Especially after a hip replacement in Mainz, many patients report that they were able to start physiotherapy on the day of surgery.
+• Especially after a hip replacement in Mainz, many patients report that they were able to start physiotherapy on the day of the operation.

 • This early mobility is a key factor for rapid rehabilitation and a low complication rate.